andrewstarritt/quaternion/README.md

 ## mixed mode arithmetic

-Quaternions numbers and scalar numbers, i.e. int or float, are interoperable. int and float numbers are treated as Quaternions with zero imaginary components.
+Quaternions numbers and scalar numbers, i.e. int or float, are inter-operable. int and float numbers are treated as Quaternions with zero imaginary components.

 Mixed mode with complex numbers is also allowed.
 A complex number, z, is treated as a Quaternions, q, such that q.w = z.real, q.y = z.imag, and q.x and q.z are zero.

-The choice of alligning the imaginary part of a complex number to the j imaginary component as opposed to i or k is mathematically arbitary.
+The choice of aligning the imaginary part of a complex number to the j imaginary component as opposed to i or k is mathematically arbitrary.
 However for Python, j is the natural choice, and then the following, bar any rounding errors, will hold true: